How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each individual dose sachet contains diclofenac potassium 50 mg when mixed in water.
-Diclofenac potassium (powder for oral solution) is a white to off-white, buffered, flavoured powder for oral solution packaged in individual dose sachets.
+Each individual dose sachet contains 50 mg of diclofenac potassium when mixed in water.
+Diclofenac potassium (powder for oral solution) is a white-to-off-white, buffered, flavoured powder for oral solution packaged in individual dose sachets.
 Non-medicinal ingredients: aspartame (equivalent to 25 mg phenylalanine), flavouring agents (anise and mint), glycerol behenate, mannitol, potassium bicarbonate, and saccharin sodium.